pythonanywhere/help_pages/articles/MatplotLibGraphs.md

 that's the bit that sets the "backend" that matplotlib uses to draw graphics.
 Tkinter is the default, but it won't work on PythonAnywhere.
 Agg works fine...

+## Jupyter Notebooks

+With all that said, probably your best bet for working interactively with data and graphs is to use a Jupyter Notebook.
+That's a premium feature on PythonAnywhere however...